-As a part of the University of Wisconsin-Platteville, the basic values, vision, and strategic plan of the School of Graduate Studies are derived directly from those of the university.
+As a part of the University of Wisconsin-Platteville, the basic values, vision, and guiding framework of the School of Graduate Studies are derived directly from those of the university.
 The primary function of the School of Graduate Studies is the administration, support, and development of graduate programs as provided in the university’s select mission.
-The following Strategic Plan articulates our shared values, the vision, and the directions that will guide the Graduate School in the future.
+The following guiding framework articulates our shared values, the vision, and the directions that will guide the Graduate School in the future.

 The School of Graduate Studies particularly embraces and is guided by the following values of the university: